Back then, getting your Upwork profile approved wasn’t this complicated. But again, the number of freelancers wasn’t the same back then.

 In short, an Upwork profile for approval goes through an algorithm first before a human sees it.

-Before, you can just use your personal email address like the one you used to sign up for Facebook or Twitter.
-They didn’t care much about this step back then.
+Before, you can simply use your personal email address like the one you used to sign up for Facebook or Twitter.
+They didn’t care much about this step.

 But now, as you can see from the image below, Upwork specifically asks for a work email address or a professional email.